Grant limited access to Azure Storage resources using shared access signatures (SAS)

 For more information about the account SAS, Create an account SAS (REST API).

-Microsoft recommends that you use Azure AD credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
-When your application design requires shared access signatures for access to Blob storage, use Azure AD credentials to create a user delegation SAS when possible for superior security.
+Microsoft recommends that you use Microsoft Entra credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
+When your application design requires shared access signatures for access to Blob storage, use Microsoft Entra credentials to create a user delegation SAS when possible for superior security.
 For more information, see Authorize access to data in Azure Storage.